 Demand “complete” implementation of Verma Committee’s recommendations

-Terming the government’s ordinance on sexual violence against women an “eyewash” and “mockery” of the Justice Verma Committee recommendations, several women’s groups protested at Jantar Mantar here on Monday, demanding complete implementation of the committee’s recommendations.
-To keep up the pressure on the government, they have planned to hold a “people’s watch over Parliament” and a signature campaign from February 21, the beginning of the Budget session.
+Terming the Union Government’s ordinance on sexual violence against women an “eyewash” and “mockery” of the Justice Verma Committee recommendations, several women’s groups here in the Capital have protested and demanded complete implementation of the committee’s recommendations.
+To keep up the pressure on the Government, they now plan to hold a “people’s watch over Parliament” and a signature campaign from February 21, the beginning of the Budget session.

-The Criminal Law (Amendment) Ordinance 2013 was promulgated by President of India Pranab Mukherjee on Sunday.
+The Criminal Law (Amendment) Ordinance 2013 was promulgated by President Pranab Mukherjee on Sunday.

 “This ordinance is an eyewash because it is nothing but the Government’s old discredited Criminal Law Amendment Bill 2012 with some extra window dressing.
 They have diluted and left out all the strong recommendations of the Justice Verma Committee that actually reflected the idea of protecting women’s autonomy,” said Kavita Krishnan, secretary of the All India Progressive Women’s Association (AIPWA), adding, “We want a Bill based on not the ordinance but on the Verma Committee’s recommendations.
 The ordinance continues to make excuses for certain powerful perpetrators of rape: it continues to ensure that certain institutions of power [marriage/police/army/judges/magistrates/public servants/politicians] remain protected from prosecution for rape.”